vivekbiragoni/Blogger/README.md

     DB_PASSWORD=yourpassword
     DB_NAME=myblogdb
     ```
-5. Initialize the database schema by creating the necessary tables:
+5. **Database Initialization:** Initialize the database schema by executing the SQL script provided in the repository.
-    ```sql
-    CREATE TABLE posts (
-        id SERIAL PRIMARY KEY,
-        title VARCHAR(255),
-        content TEXT,
-        created_at TIMESTAMPTZ DEFAULT NOW()
-    );
-    ```
-6. Start the server using `npm start`.
+6. **Start the Server:** Launch the server by running `npm start`.
-7. Open your browser and navigate to `http://localhost:3000`.
+7. **Access the Website:** Open your web browser and navigate to `http://localhost:3000` to access the website.

-## Usage
+## Usage 📝

-- Create a new post by clicking on the "+ New Post" button.
+- **Creating Posts:** Click on the "+ New Post" button to create a new blog post.
-- Edit or delete existing posts using the corresponding buttons.
+- **Editing and Deleting Posts:** Utilize the corresponding buttons to edit or delete existing posts.
-- Use the search bar to find posts containing specific keywords.
+- **Searching Posts:** Use the search bar to find posts containing specific keywords.

-## Technologies Used
+## Technologies Used 🛠️

-- Express.js
-- Node.js
-- EJS (Embedded JavaScript)
-- Bootstrap
-- Font Awesome
-- PostgreSQL
+- **Express.js:** Web application framework for Node.js.
+- **Node.js:** JavaScript runtime environment.
+- **EJS (Embedded JavaScript):** Templating engine for generating HTML markup with JavaScript.
+- **Bootstrap:** Front-end framework for building responsive and mobile-first websites.
+- **Font Awesome:** Icon toolkit for adding scalable vector icons to web projects.
+- **PostgreSQL:** Open-source relational database management system.

-## Contributing
+## Contributing 🤝

-Contributions are welcome!
-Feel free to fork this repository and submit pull requests.
+Contributions to this project are welcome!
+Feel free to fork the repository, make improvements, and submit pull requests.

-## License
+## License 📄

 This project is licensed under the [MIT License](https://github.com/vivekbiragoni/blogger/blob/main/LICENSE).

-## Author
+## Author ✍️

-- Vivek Biragoni
+- **Vivek Biragoni**